 Properties can only be put in a different band under certain circumstances, for example, if something has happened to reduce the value of the property significantly.

-Appealing to the local authority
+Appealing to the local council

 The Valuation Tribunal